An underground music festival overground

 The mobile app's purpose is for the attendees to find their campfire site locations, keep track of the musicians they've listened to, donate to them directly, and discover food vendors along Park Ave.

 I love this project for the simple reason that it was a lot of fun to create.
 Prior to arriving to our final product, my teammate and I engaged in a lot of physical experimentation with typeforms—coloring, scribbling, painting, cutting, and gluing of letters to finally decide on the hand-painted letters you see here.
-We had fun getting inspired by each other and merging our ideas together.

 Another highlight was getting to think about how to best use the medium of the product—web or mobile—to drive the functionalities of each experience while still ensuring they were cohesive under one umbrella event concept.
 One area of improvement, however, would be tightening the UI component to marry the playful handwritten letters with a fun yet professional digital experience.